 What is Form 8995-A?

 For example, say you're a single taxpayer who owns a pass-through business, and your total taxable income before the qualified business income deduction for 2020 (line 15 of Form 1040) is $150,000.
-Since your income is below the $163,300 threshold mentioned above, you would calculate your pass-through deduction on the simplified form, Form 8995.
-However, if your total taxable income before the qualified business income deduction is $175,000, you would need to use 8995-A instead.
+Since your income is below the $163,300 threshold for tax year 2020 mentioned above, you would calculate your pass-through deduction on the simplified form, Form 8995.
+However, if your total taxable income before the qualified business income deduction is $175,000, you would need to use 8995-A for tax year 2020 instead.

 Understanding Form 8995-A

 Form 8995-A is two pages long, with some fairly detailed sections.
 It has four parts and four additional schedules designed to help you figure out your deduction.